OzgunGultekin/Tower-of-Hanoi-/README.md

 ▪ The rules for moving are as follows:

-  -You can only move one disk at a time.
+    - You can only move one disk at a time.

-  -You can only move a disk onto an empty tower or onto a disk that is larger.
+    - You can only move a disk onto an empty tower or onto a disk that is larger.

 ## Materials
 - Java Programming Language